 Home Health Care in California

-California is one of the most populated states in North America.
-With a population of over 30 million, and major cities including Los Angeles, San Francisco, Long Beach, San Diego and Fresno, it is no wonder people keep moving in.
-There are vast opportunities to be had in California in terms of business, education, trade, and your overall future.
+California is one of North America’s most populated states in North America, with a population of over 30 million people.
+It offers numerous opportunities in terms of business, education, trade, health care and your overall future.

-Unfortunately, California is also one of the most polluted states in America.
-Examples include the cities of Los Angeles, Bakersfield, Visalia, Fresno, Sacramento, Hanford, San Diego, San Luis, Merced, El Centro, Modesto and Stockton, which rank among the top most air-polluted cities in the US due to the growing number vehicles taking on the roads.
-Crime rates are also skyrocketing due to a growing population.
+Unfortunately, California is also one of America’s most polluted states.
+Examples include the cities of Los Angeles, Bakersfield, Visalia, Fresno, Sacramento, Hanford, San Diego, and San Luis, which rank among the top air-polluted cities in the US.

-Different physical conditions merit its individual solution.
-Unfortunately, when it comes to illness, disease, injury or disability, we often instantly think of the costly alternatives of hospitalization or being confined to a care facility or an institution.
-These solutions however are not always necessary in other cases, wherein you can recuperate or be at the pink of health simply from receiving superior medical attention or health care right in your home.
+Different physical conditions merit their individual solution.
+Unfortunately, when it comes to illness, disease, injury, or disability, we often think of being hospitalized or confined to an institution.
+These solutions, however, are not always necessary in other cases.
+There are times where you can recover simply by receiving health care at home.
 This is home health care.

-Though the two have their differences in terms of personnel, both home health care and home care are beneficial in that they are both:
+Though the two have their differences in terms of staff, both home health care and home care are beneficial in that they are:

-Unfortunately, this is not the case of home care, which is provided to the patient by caregivers.
-Unlike other states, California is NOT a licensure state for non-medical or custodial care services such as those provided through home care.
+However, this is not the case of home care, which caregivers provide to patients.
+Unlike other states, California is NOT a licensure state for non-medical care services such as those provided through home care.
 This means:

 - There are no barriers to entry.
-Meaning, just about anyone can be a caregiver.
+Just about anyone can be a caregiver.

 - So far, there are no minimum standards when it comes to the quality of caregiver services provided.